 NATIONAL EDWARD R. MURROW AWARD WINNER

-INDUCTED INTO THREE HALLS OF FAME.
+INDUCTED INTO FOUR HALLS OF FAME.

 EVANSVILLE’S LONGEST RUNNING WEEKNIGHT NEWS ANCHOR.

 Brad Byrd is now in his 46th year as Lead Anchor of Eyewitness News.
 He is a member of the Indiana Journalism Hall of Fame (2005), The National Academy of Television Arts and Sciences Silver Circle (2005), the Indiana Broadcasters Fairbanks Hall of Fame (2016) and The National Academy of Television Arts and Sciences Gold Circle (2022).